Frequently Asked Questions

 $611 per semester Health insurance*

 * approximate cost

 In class, students wear casual clothes such as jeans, sweatshirts, T-shirts.
 The year-round climate is mild and comfortable.
 While the temperature may drop to near freezing some nights in December and January, it will generally climb to 15 degrees centigrade or higher in the daytime.
 The rainy season is in the winter; summer is warm and dry.
 A light jacket is sufficient in winter.

 Where will I wash my clothes?

-There are card operated washing machines and dryers in each dormitory.
-You can purchase cards for the washing machines and dryers in Mead Hall Lobby.
+There are card and coin operated washing machines and dryers in each residence hall..

 What if I still have questions?